MizioAnd/PromotionEngine/README.md

 $ dotnet run --project PromotionEngineConsoleApp/PromotionEngineConsoleApp.csproj

+Publish the console app in order to create a .dll and an executable file that are both framework-dependent (.NET 6.0) but also cross-platform,

+$ dotnet publish PromotionEngineConsoleApp/PromotionEngineConsoleApp.csproj --configuration Release

+The console app can be run by either using the executable file like this,

+$ PromotionEngineConsoleApp/bin/Release/net6.0/publish/PromotionEngineConsoleApp

+or by dotnet cmd to run the .dll,

+$ dotnet PromotionEngineConsoleApp/bin/Release/net6.0/PromotionEngineConsoleApp.dll

+Publish a Linux 64-bit self-contained (no need for .NET runtime installed) platform-dependent executable using -r <RID> together with dotnet publish,

+$ dotnet publish PromotionEngineConsoleApp/PromotionEngineConsoleApp.csproj --configuration Release -r linux-x64

+To run executable,

+$ PromotionEngineConsoleApp/bin/Release/net6.0/linux-x64/PromotionEngineConsoleApp

+For Windows 64-bit executable,

+$ dotnet publish PromotionEngineConsoleApp/PromotionEngineConsoleApp.csproj --configuration Release -r win-x64

+To run it,

+$ PromotionEngineConsoleApp/bin/Release/net6.0/win-x64/publish/PromotionEngineConsoleApp.exe

 ## Deploy project into a Docker container

 For Docker deploy place yourself one level above the folder of the this cloned project and run,